 The ball has officially come down in Times Square, and that means the holiday season has finally concluded.
 However, although the time for presents and awkward family get-togethers may be over, the effects of winter are still very much in play.
 Don’t get us wrong, we love snowball fights and ice skating as much as anyone, but the conditions can prove treacherous if you’re on the road.

-We’ve already compiled a guide on how you can prepare your car for winter, so these tips will focus on the correct way to drive in slippery conditions, what supplies you should have on hand, and ways you can make your trip a little easier.
+That said, the folowing tips will focus on the correct way to drive in slippery conditions, what supplies you should have on hand, and ways you can make your trip a little easier.
 There’s still a lot of winter left, so pour yourself some cocoa and let’s get to it.

 Wear the right shoes